-The study results showed that the counselors in had a moderately-high level of responsive service performance. moderately-high level of self-knowledge related to counseling services, a moderatelyhigh level of self-confidence and confidence in students. and a high level of communication skills when carrying out their counseling services.
-It was also shown counselors' that the self-knowledge responsive service influenced their performance. counselors' The selfconfidence and confidence in students also positively affected counselors' the performance in responsive services.
-In addition, the counselors' communication skills positively correlate with the counselors' responsive service performance.
+The study results showed that the counselors in had a moderately-high level responsive service performance, a moderately-high level of self-knowledge related to counseling services, a moderately-high level of self-confidence and confidence in students, and a high level of communication skills when carrying out their counseling services.
+It was also shown counselors' self-knowledge that the responsive service influenced their performance. counselors' The selfconfidence and confidence in students also positively affected counselors' the performance in responsive services.
+In addition, the counselors' communication positively correlate with counselors' responsive service performance.
 Finally, the counselors' self-knowledge, self-confidence, confidence in others, and communication skills simultaneously influenced their performance in responsive services.